CIT2318/simple-object-relational-mapping/README.md

 This practical looks at simple versions of commonly used patterns for moving between objects and database tables

-* Open *oop-inheritance-notes* in a browser.
+* Open *orm-notes* in a browser.
 The notes will help you answer the questions.
 * Download the files in the repository.
 * Change the connection settings in *dbconnect.php* so they work with your database.